Chen0303/Heartopia_PixelTool/README.md

 - Convert images into pixel art
 - Match exact in-game colors
 - Draw efficiently color-by-color
+- Add language support for Chinese and English

 So I built a complete front-end solution with advanced UI interactions and color-matching logic.